 With serious illness care being a highly uncoordinated part of healthcare, how can health plans use innovative strategies to better serve their members?

 Looking at where we are today, many people will need serious illness care in their lifetime or experience a friend or family member who needs this type of care.
 In fact, according to a 2019 study from the Center to Advance Palliative Care, more than 12 million Americans need this kind of care, which is projected to increase as the senior population ages and requires more intensive care.
-Despite its prevalence, I believe it to be one of the most uncoordinated parts of healthcare.
 That’s why it’s more important than ever to get serious illness care right for the patients of today and tomorrow.

 3 Ways to Improve Your Serious Illness Care Strategy: